cyrraz/transcribe-with-whisper/README.md

 # transcribe-with-whisper

-This project records and transcribes audio using the Whisper model.
+This project provides a script to record and transcribe audio using the Whisper model.

 ## Installation